KevinPike/cododemo/Cluster.md

 Fleet
 -----
 "CoreOS aggregates individual machines into a single pool of resources.
 Instead of running a service on a specific machine, services are submitted to the cluster and the cluster manager, fleet, decides where they should run.
-Fleet allows you to gracefully update CoreOS across your cluster, handles machine failures automatically and allows for efficient resource utilization." [link](https://coreos.com/docs/)
+Fleet allows you to gracefully update CoreOS across your cluster, handles machine failures automatically and allows for efficient resource utilization." - [Full Article](https://coreos.com/docs/)

 With fleet, you can treat your CoreOS cluster as if it shared a single init system.
-It encourages users to write applications as small, ephemeral units that can easily migrate around a cluster of self-updating CoreOS machines.
-[Full Article](https://coreos.com/using-coreos/clustering/)
+It encourages users to write applications as small, ephemeral units that can easily migrate around a cluster of self-updating CoreOS machines. - [Full Article](https://coreos.com/using-coreos/clustering/)

 ** fleetctl is similar to systemctl (from systemd). systemd operates on a sindle node where fleet operates on cluster.